On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Results

-We close this section with comments on optimality.
-Our linear scaling for $\varepsilon$ in \eqref{epsdel} is essentially optimal (e.g., see \cite{arias2013fundamental}), but a basic open problem remains: how many samples are necessary to determine the sparse linear coding model?
-If $k$ is held fixed or if the size of the support set of reconstructing codes is known to be polynomial in $\overline m$ and $k$, then a practical (polynomial) amount of data suffices.\footnote{In the latter case, a reexamination of the pigeonholing argument in the proof of Thm.~\ref{DeterministicUniquenessTheorem} requires a polynomial number of samples distributed over a polynomial number of supports.} Reasons to be skeptical that this holds in general, however, can be found in \cite{tillmann2014computational, Tillmann15}.
+We close this section with some comments on the optimality of our results.
+The linear scaling for $\varepsilon$ in \eqref{epsdel} is essentially optimal (e.g., see \cite{arias2013fundamental}), but a basic open problem remains: how many samples are necessary to determine the sparse coding model?
+Our results demonstrate that sparse codes $\mathbf{x}_i$ drawn from only a polynomial number of $k$-dimensional subspaces permit stable identification of the generating dictionary $\mathbf{A}$.
+This lends some legitimacy to the use of the model in practice, where data in general are unlikely (if ever) to exhibit the exponentially many possible $k$-wise combinations of dictionary elements required by (to our knowledge) all previously published results.

+Consequently, if $k$ is held fixed or if the size of the support set of reconstructing codes is polynomial in $\overline m$ and $k$, then a practical (polynomial) amount of data suffices to identify the dictionary.\footnote{In the latter case, a reexamination of the pigeonholing argument in the proof of Thm.~\ref{DeterministicUniquenessTheorem} requires a polynomial number of samples distributed over a polynomial number of supports.} Reasons to be skeptical that this holds in general, however, can be found in \cite{tillmann2014computational, Tillmann15}.
+Even so, in the next section we discuss how probabilistic guarantees can in fact be made for any number of available samples.